Search

 Recent Advances in Image Classification

-With the advent of deep learning, in combination with robust AI hardware and GPUs, outstanding performance can be achieved on image classification tasks.
-Hence, deep learning brought great success in the entire field of image recognition, face recognition, and image classification algorithms to achieve above human-level performance and real-time object detection.
+With the advent of deep learning, in combination with robust AI hardware and GPUs, outstanding performance can be achieved on image binary classification tasks.
+Hence, deep learning brought great success in the entire field of image recognition, face recognition, and image classification algorithms to achieve above-human-level performance and real-time object detection.

 Additionally, there’s been a huge jump in algorithm inference performance over the last few years.